Introduction

 Add a new MCP server by editing the Config file (click Edit Config to locate the file on your file system)

-Include the MCP configuration, which should look like this:
+Include the MCP configuration, which should look like this (depending on whether you need both servers or just one of them):

 {